L’Hôpital’s Rule

 When a limit takes the indeterminate form of zero divided by zero or infinity divided by infinity, we can differentiate the numerator and denominator separately without changing the actual value of the limit.

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 L'Hôpital's Rule.
-Justin Math: Calculus. https://justinmath.com/lhopitals-rule/
+In Justin Math: Calculus. https://justinmath.com/lhopitals-rule/

 L’Hôpital’s rule provides a way to evaluate limits that take the indeterminate forms of $\frac{0}{0}$ or $\frac{\infty}{\infty}$.
 It says that, for such limits, we can differentiate the numerator and denominator separately, without changing the actual value of the limit.